Port McNicoll, Ontario: Town life

-Port McNicoll had one public elementary school, taught children from Jr. Kindergarten to Grade 8, after which students head to either Midland Secondary School or St. Theresa's High School, both located in Midland, Ontario.
+Port McNicoll had one public elementary school, which taught children from Jr. Kindergarten to Grade 8, after which students head to either Midland Secondary School or St. Theresa's High School, both located in Midland, Ontario.
 As of June, 2015, Port McNicoll Public School closed due to not being able to find funding.
-Students wishing to go to school will be bussed to neighbouring Victoria Harbour, where there is both a Catholic and public school.
+Students wishing to go to school will be bussed to neighbouring Victoria Harbour, where there are both a Catholic and a public school.

 Over the last 20 years, businesses in Port McNicoll have been on the decline.
-At one point there was a hotel/pub (which burnt to the ground in the 1980s), two supermarkets, charity shop, movie store, fish and chip shop, as well as an LCBO.
-There are currently 2 convenience stores, 2 restaurants, and a library.
+At one point, there was a hotel/pub (which burnt to the ground in the 1980s), two supermarkets, a charity shop, a movie store, a fish and chip shop, as well as an LCBO.
+There are currently two convenience stores, two restaurants, a mechanic shop with a gas pump, a legion branch, a surplus store, a post office, a barbershop, and a library.

 Most people living in Port McNicoll work in various industries in the Midland/Penetanguishene area.
-It is an interesting town, whose population increases some, due to cottagers, during the summer months.
+The population increases somewhat, due to cottagers, during the summer months.
 Most cottages are located near the many beaches on the shores of Georgian Bay.

-One of the most popular events in Port McNicoll is the annual Portarama festival held on Victoria Day weekend.
+One of the events in Port McNicoll is the annual Portarama festival held on Victoria Day weekend.
 There are fireworks, a parade and various other family oriented activities.

 Investment interest

 There is a $1 billion redevelopment project underway in Port McNicoll.
-Skyline International Development Inc. is building a community for urban dwellers who want private marina space.
-With a Victorian style, Port McNicoll will see more than 1500000 sqft of commercial space added to the region.
+Skyline International Development Inc. is building a community for residents.
+Port McNicoll may see more than 1500000 sqft of commercial space added to the region.